 But one line that you won’t find in every single one of those stories is My faith was never shaken.
 Or I endured bravely.
 Some of them, yes.
 Some of them, however, those lines would be far from the truth.
 Because, sometimes my faith has been closely balanced with fear.

-how to endure
+how to endure through a storm

 And let’s talk about that.
 There is a phrase that I am sure you have read in my blogs before.
 It was a phrase that has helped me through the past year or so.
 And I have seen so many people post this same phrase over and over.